How many Jewish students are there on campus? What is Jewish life like here at Kent State University?

 What kind of Shabbat program is available at Hillel at Kent State?

 The Cohn Jewish Student Center hosts Shabbat celebrations frequently throughout each semester.
 We proudly offer egalitarian services and a delicious meal completely FREE for our students.
 Shabbat is a critical point in time at the end of a busy week where students can see their friends and unwind wit student led services and community full of prayer, song, games and more.
-If you are interested in sponsoring a Shabbat experience for our students, please contact Holly at .
+Check out our current Shabbat plans at kenthillel.org/shabbat If you are interested in sponsoring a Shabbat experience for our students, please contact Adam Hirsh at firstname.lastname@example.org.

 Is there a Kosher Meal Plan on Campus?